Monday, October 20, 2025

 • Cut the required number of nets for each n-sided prism.

-The final results were stunning—geometric forms that twist and turn, catching the light through their windowed panels.
+The final results were stunning—geometric forms that twist and turn.

 Taking It One Step Further with TurtleStitch

-Since I now understood the necessary calculations, I generalized my TurtleStitch code to eliminate the need to consult the measurement table manually.
+Since I now understood the necessary calculations, I generalized my TurtleStitch code to eliminate the need to consult the measurement table manually and to add the decorative window to each panel.

 Here is that TurtleStitch project: